 π‘ Five tricks to "fight the funk"

-Published 2 months agoΒ β’Β 4 min read
+Published over 1 year agoΒ β’Β 4 min read

 Hi Reader! π β I hope you're ready for an amazing week.
 I'll be leading an executive workshop in Laguna Beach, CA in a few days, and I'm very pumped for that. β But being honest, this past week was frustrating for me.
 A good 93% of that frustration was completely self-inflicted.
 Nothing bad happened.
 I just had day after day of not being at my best, which led to more frustration and more not being at my best. β It did, however, inspire this week's theme...